How to choose washing machine settings and dryer cycles

-Following your clothing’s care tag and understanding your washer’s laundry symbols is the best way to choose washing machine settings and dryer cycles, keeping in mind that cycles may vary for between front load and top load washers.
+Your washer and dryer have a variety of settings to accommodate different fabric care needs.
+Following your clothing’s care tag and understanding your appliance’s laundry symbols is the best way to choose washing machine settings and dryer cycles, keeping in mind that cycles may vary between front load and top load washers.
 Take the guesswork out of caring for different fabrics with this guide to washer and dryer settings.

 There are several washing machine cycles, and each setting is designed to provide the right spin speed, temperature and rinse for items with certain fabrics and soil levels.
-Whether you have a front load or top load washer, general washing machine cycles include normal, colors, whites, quick wash, rinse and spin, delicates, bulky/sheets and heavy.
-Some Whirlpool® washers even include a sanitize setting that uses extra-hot water to eliminate 99.9% of common household bacteria.1
+Whether you have a front load or top load washer, general washing machine cycles include Normal, Colors, Whites, Quick Wash, Rinse and Spin, Delicates, Bulky/Sheets and Heavy Duty.

 1. Normal cycle